The Samsung Out of the Box Competition challenges contestants to design household objects that can be built from repurposed cardboard at home.

 Open for entries until 29 May 2020, the contest is free to enter for anyone over the age of 18 and features prize money totalling $20,000.

 Click here for more information about how to enter, including the brief and entry rules.

-The competition is inspired by Samsung's Eco-Packaging, which was named an honouree at this year's CES Innovation Awards.
+The competition is inspired by Samsung's Eco-Package concept, which was named an honouree at this year's CES Innovation Awards.

 The packaging is part of Samsung's ongoing efforts to make its business more sustainable, which it set out in a report last year, by making its components and manufacturing more environmentally friendly, and reducing greenhouse emissions and other waste.